birryree/cloudformer/README.md

 # Configuring Cloudformation Output

-The `conf.py` file has some limited configuration options that you can specify (for stuff like name of the VPC and the `/16` CIDR block prefix you want.
+The `conf.py` file has some limited configuration options that you can specify (for stuff like name of the VPC and the `/16` CIDR block prefix you want, as well as whether or not subnets are private or public).

 # Building scripts